AWL

 HALL OF FAME

 Wat is er nou leuker dan een fabriekshal volhangen met portretten van je eigen medewerkers?
 Voor een stukje interne communicatie zijn we het project "Hall of fame" gestart.
-Net als met een wall of fame hangt de muur nu vol met al deze mooie verhalen.
+Net als bij een wall of fame hangt de muur nu vol met al deze mooie verhalen.
 Leuk voor bezoekers om te zien, maar vooral ook voor collega's onderling.
 Met ruim 500 medewerkers in een high tech internationaal bedrijf weet je vaak niet wat je collega's allemaal doen.
 Met de hall of fame hangt er nu een mooie afspiegeling van de organisatie aan de muur.

 RENÉ | PROJECT MANAGER